claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 Further, the first bit (bit 0) of the first byte of any event is reserved to be a validity bit.
 This bit is used to mark whether an event is still valid or not, and can be used to efficiently filter out events from a packet.
-‘0’ in the 0th bit of the first byte means invalid, ‘1’ means valid.
+'0' in the 0th bit of the first byte means invalid, '1' means valid.
 This way zeroing-out an event packet sets all its events to invalid.
 Care must be taken to put the field containing the validity mark always as the first member of an event.

-Also, to generate the full 64 bit timestamp, which doesn’t suffer from wrap-around problems, the packet-level 32 bit timestamp (***eventTSOverflow***) and the event-level 32 bit timestamp have to be composed as follows:
+Also, to generate the full 64 bit timestamp, which doesn't suffer from wrap-around problems, the packet-level 32 bit timestamp (***eventTSOverflow***) and the event-level 32 bit timestamp have to be composed as follows: